Best Electric Boat Trailer Winch (Reviews 2020)

 - Works on boats up to 6,000 lbs rolling weight

 - Max boat size is 18’

 - Unspecified warranty

-This boat trailer winch also features both a dynamic breaking system and a mechanical friction break, giving you multiple options of stopping protection to protect your boat when hauling it up on the trailer.
+This boat trailer winch also features both a dynamic braking system and a mechanical friction brake, giving you multiple options of stopping protection to protect your boat when hauling it up on the trailer.